RamaLingeswaraRao950/Food-Preferences-Survey-Form/README.md

-Here is the README file for your project:

----

-# Food Preferences Survey Form

 This project is a web-based survey form designed to collect information about users' food preferences.
 It includes an interactive form that allows users to submit their responses, and a confirmation message displayed upon submission.

 ## Project Structure